 Proposing College: St Francis College

-This unit is a prerequisite for 9000-level units in Biblical Studies.
+This is a foundational unit in Biblical Studies and is a prerequisite for elective units in field B.

 Powell, Mark A. Introducing the New Testament: A Historical, Literary, and Theological Survey.
 2nd ed.
 Grand Rapids, MI: Baker Academic, 2018.